echandler5956f/iqp-named-erratics/backend/src/scripts/python/data_pipeline/README.md

 # Data Pipeline System

-A modular replacement for the monolithic `data_loader.py` that provides clean separation of concerns and easy extensibility.
+A modular replacement for the (old, deprecated) monolithic `data_loader.py` that provides clean separation of concerns and easy extensibility.

 ## Overview

 The data pipeline system separates data loading into distinct components:

-- **DataSource**: Configuration for where and how to get data
+- **DataSource**: Configuration for where and how to get data, including support for tiled datasets.
 - **DataRegistry**: Central registry of all data sources
 - **Loaders**: Protocol-specific data acquisition (HTTP, FTP, file)
 - **Processors**: Format-specific data processing (Shapefile, GeoJSON, PBF)